mrkkrp/markkarpov.com/post/watercolor-equipment.md

 it by accidentally holding my big brush too close to the paper.
 Then I use one of these.

-Smaller brushes on the picture above (from top to bottom):
+Smaller brushes in the picture above (from top to bottom):

 * [Rosemary & Co.
 Red Dot Collection rigger size 4][red-dot-rigger].
 * [Rosemary & Co.
 Red Dot Collection pointed round size 3][red-dot-round].